andrewboring/alarm-images/README.md

 Arch Linux Arm Base Images for Raspberry Pi

-This repository contains automated image builds of [Arch Linux ARM] for Raspberry Pi 2, 3, and 4.
+This repository contains automated image builds of [Arch Linux ARM](https://archlinuxarm.org) for Raspberry Pi 2, 3, and 4.

-These are *not* official images, nor are they supported by the [Arch Linux](https://www.archlinux.org) or [Arch Linux ARM](https://archlinuxarm.org) projects.
+These are *not* official images from, nor are they supported by the [Arch Linux](https://www.archlinux.org) or [Arch Linux ARM](https://archlinuxarm.org) projects.
+They are provided by me, to you, as-is, with no warranty, blah blah blah.

 Each image is built from [upstream tarballs](https://archlinuxarm.org/about/downloads) distributed by the Arch Linux ARM project, but written to a prepared 8GB image file.
 This image file can then be written to any SD Card 8GB+.
 The remaining space of the SD Card can be used as desired (expand partition and filesystem to fit, or create additional partitions).